Cristian Polo

 Cristian André Polo Loayza (Pasaje, b.
-October 24, 1969) is an Ecuadorian lawyer, teacher and activist for LGBT rights.
-He was one of the main figures in the process to achieve the decriminalization of homosexuality in Ecuador in 1997, being the lawyer who wrote the lawsuit (Case No. 111-97-TC) with which the law that criminalized LGBT people was declared unconstitutional.
+October 24, 1969) is an Ecuadorian lawyer, teacher and activist for LGBTQ rights.
+He was one of the main figures in the process to achieve the decriminalization of homosexuality in Ecuador in 1997, being the lawyer who wrote the lawsuit (Case No. 111-97-TC) with which the law that criminalized LGBTQ people was declared unconstitutional.

 Biography

-He was born on October 24, 1969 in Pasaje, El Oro Province.
+He was born on October 24, 1969, in Pasaje, El Oro Province.
 He completed his higher education at the University of Cuenca, where in 1992 he obtained a bachelor's degree in political and social sciences.
 In 1994 he obtained a doctorate in jurisprudence at the same university.

 After completing his studies he moved to the city of Quito, but was fired from the bank where he worked when his superior found out that he was homosexual.
-Around that time he began to attend the Fedaeps foundation, which included several LGBT activists in the city, such as Orlando Montoya and Irene León.
-Months later, Polo joined Fedaeps as head of the Homophobia Alert program, which offered legal help in cases of discrimination against LGBT people.
+Around that time he began to attend the Fedaeps foundation, which included several LGBTQ activists in the city, such as Orlando Montoya and Irene León.
+Months later, Polo joined Fedaeps as head of the Homophobia Alert program, which offered legal help in cases of discrimination against LGBTQ people.